Chart Color Schemes

 Murdoch is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Murdoch has a high level of cultural diversity, with 31.0% of its population speaking a language other than English at home and 45.0% born overseas.
-Christianity is the predominant religion in Murdoch, making up 51.3% of people there.
-However, Buddhism is more prevalent in Murdoch compared to Greater Perth, comprising 5.4% versus 2.9%.
+Murdoch's population shows high cultural diversity, with 31.0% speaking a language other than English at home and 45.0% born overseas.
+Christianity is the predominant religion in Murdoch, accounting for 51.3%.
+Buddhism stands out as overrepresented, comprising 5.4%, compared to Greater Perth's 2.7%.

 Frequently Asked Questions - Diversity